andydobrucki/gojira/README.md

 `pip3 install -r requirements.txt`

 ### Running the script
+1. Run the script once to create empty yaml files

+`python3 jira-test.py`

-1. You must provide jira_url and jql_query in config yaml first.
+2. Provide jira_url and jql_query in config yaml
-2. Then run the script:
+3. Then run the script again with id and password:

 `python3 jira-test.py jiraid jirapassword`

-On first run, app retrieves comments from the last 7 days.
+When first run, app retrieves comments from the last 7 days.
 Hit enter to see the first comment on the list.
 After all comments have been viewed, app goes into watch mode and monitors for new comments every 5 minutes.